Comparing Investview (INVU) & Its Rivals

 |2.51

-As a group, “Business Services” companies have a potential upside of 16.68%.
-Given Investview’s rivals higher probable upside, analysts clearly believe Investview has less favorable growth aspects than its rivals.
+As a group, “Business Services” companies have a potential upside of 16.85%.
+Given Investview’s competitors higher possible upside, analysts plainly believe Investview has less favorable growth aspects than its competitors.

 Summary